vUsmanK/vUsmanK/README.md

 I'm **Usman**, a student who has a strong passion for all things open source.
 I love writing command-line tools.
 And I believe in making the most of every opportunity and am always eager to explore new ideas and experiences.
 <hr>
 <p align="center">
-Currently pursuing my bachelor's degree in Computer Science.
-I’m passionate about developing products that make people's lives easier and miserable.
+Currently pursuing my bachelor's degree in Computer Science, who has gained a solid understanding of computer systems, databases, and web development from it.
+I’m also passionate about developing products that make people's lives easier and miserable.
 </p>
 <p align="center">
 Portfolio — https://vusmank.github.io/my-portfolio/